Top Songs About Peace And Love To Inspire Hope, Harmony And Unity

 Almost like a love letter, this is a song about peace and love that moves away from the war and strife narrative to focus on an honest intention to wish your loved one a sober kind of peace, “I wish you hope when things are going bad…I wish you peace when times are hard.”

 Eagles guitarist Bernie Leadon and Patti Davis (Nancy Reagan’s daughter) co-wrote it.
-The song caused a lot of disagreements with the rest of The Eagles members, who felt like it didn’t represent their standards.
+The song caused a lot of disagreements with the rest of The Eagles’ members, who felt that it didn’t represent their standards.

 YouTube video